 My goal in producing this course is to encourage contemporary penmen and calligraphers to use their flourishing enthusiastically in their artwork, correspondence, and scrapbooks.
 In this section, we will tackle three small projects that can be given to friends, family, or tucked away as records of your progress in the Art.

 The Offhand Flourishing Course is a Self-Study Course.
-It is designed to be completed without instructor or peer feedback, on a student’s own schedule.
+It is designed to be completed with minimal instructor feedback, on a student’s own schedule.

-With registration, you gain online access to the curriculum outlined above for one year from the date of your registration, and access to a general Community Forum where you can share your work with other Self-study Dreamers (if you choose.)
+With registration, you gain online access to the curriculum outlined above for one year from the date of your registration, and access to the Community Forum where you can share your work with other Self-study Dreamers (if you choose.)

 (above) A specimen combining flourishing and script by John A. Wesco in 1906.
 Original, high-quality scans of samples like this are used as references throughout the course materials.

 To participate in the lessons of this course, you’ll need:

 - A straight pen holder.

 - A pointed pen of your choice (Hunt 101, LPEF, etc.)